fsoft72/exp-reactivity/README.md

 - **Data Binding**: Declarative DOM binding using `data-reactive` attributes
 - **Zero Dependencies**: Pure vanilla JavaScript implementation

+## Documentation

+To learn how to use this reactive system, check out the [DOCUMENTATION.md](DOCUMENTATION.md) file.
+It provides detailed instructions on how to set up and use the reactive store, create computed properties, and add watchers.

 ## Quick Demo

 The project includes several interactive examples: